eaa3/aml_install/README.md

 ## Setting up AML with docker

-The example below sets up a docker image with ubuntu 14.04, GPU acceleation, ROS indigo and all other required dependencies for AML.
+The example below sets up a docker image with ubuntu 14.04, GPU acceleration, ROS indigo and all other required dependencies for AML.
 It creates a default catkin workspace located at `$HOME/Projects/aml_ws`.

 `bash -c "$(curl https://raw.githubusercontent.com/eaa3/aml_install/master/install.sh)" indigo_gpu_docker`

-You can choose other docker builds see full list below:
+You can choose other docker builds.
+See list below:

   * indigo_gpu_docker
   * indigo_docker